Fancy hotel bar given a slightly new identity.

 To match the shift in style, a new menu is in play.
 The Bee Keeper, using honey from Wareing’s new Kent farm, was a sweet floral number with a bit too much going on from lavender-infused and sloe gins, plus notes of hibiscus and elderflower.
 Around the room, guests sipped on lurid-looking cocktails that didn’t really match the luxe setting.
 And if you want to stick to sparkling wine to suit surroundings, some delicious English options start at a galling £15 a glass.

 The bar snacks are possibly the best thing about George’s Bar, such as the gooey gruyère croquettes.
 Triple-cooked chips even came with a fancy hollandaise mousse on the side.

 Staff were a bit more abrupt than we’d have liked for the price tag, so don’t ring out the bells about this bar just yet.
 But if you’re in the area and in need of a secluded drink, this glamorous setting is as ap-pealing as ever.

-The carefully curated drinks list sees each cocktail inspired by the unique flavour combinations Dav experiences daily, from the kitchen beneath him, sit alongside cuvées from Champagne’s oldest wine house, Gosset.
-The house’s selection of wines from The Gilbert Scott, selected craft beers, and a number of homemade tonic infusions, accompany the other spirit offerings.
-Each cocktail tells a story, and each story has a history.
-These will be showcased throughout the year as a highlighted cocktail of the month.
+Marcus Wareing and the team are dedicated to re-establishing George's Bar as one of most iconic bars in London, creating an environment which is intimate, welcoming and creative.
+The carefully curated drinks list sees each cocktail inspired unique flavour combinations, along with cuvées from Champagne’s oldest wine house, Gosset, house selection of wines from The Gilbert Scott, selected craft beers, and a number of homemade tonic infusions, accompany the other spirit offerings.

 |Venue name:||George’s Bar|